mvdwetering/yamaha_ynca/docs/DEVELOPING.md

 If the new input is related to a subunit the subunit attribute of the ynca package should be listed.
 It will be used by the `media_player` entity to figure out where to look for things playback state and metadata.
 For other inputs like HDMI4 in the example the list stays empty.

-This should be all that is needed other than add/extend some tests.
+To wrap up:

+- Add/extend tests if needed.
+- Update README with the new inputs
-When making a release with a new input mention in the release notes that for existing installations users will need to enable the input manually.
+- In the release notes mention that users will need to enable the new inputs in the integration options.